elldritch/haskell-for-working-programmers/README.md

   exposed-modules: HFWP.SomeLibrary
 ```

-This section is a [library section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#library).
+This section is a [library section](https://cabal.readthedocs.io/en/3.6/cabal-package.html#library).
 Libraries contain the bulk of your code.
-If you decide to publish this project as a [package](https://cabal.readthedocs.io/en/3.6/developing-packages.html#package-concepts) on Hackage, the code that other users will be able to consume will be your `library` section.
+If you decide to publish this project as a [package](https://cabal.readthedocs.io/en/3.6/developing-packages.html#package-concepts) on Hackage, the code that other users will be able to consume is the code contained in your `library` section.

 There are a couple of important fields in this section:

-- `import: lang` imports the fields defined in `common lang` above into this section.
+- `import: lang` imports the fields defined in common stanza named `lang` defined above into this section.
 - `hs-source-dirs: src` tells Cabal to look in the `src` folder (relative to this `.cabal` file) for Haskell modules that belong to this section.
 In particular, this means that the module names of modules in this section will be relative to the `src` folder.
+  - For `library` sections, I usually use `src` as the source directory name.
-We'll talk more about how modules work in a bit once we get to the Haskell files themselves.
+  - We'll talk more about how modules work in a bit once we start looking at the Haskell files themselves.
 - `exposed-modules: ...` lists all the Haskell modules that this library exposes.
 Every Haskell file is its own module.
 Modules that are not explicitly listed in this field are not exposed, which means they aren't visible to other code (i.e. other sections or packages) that imports this library.
 - `cabal-fmt: expand src` is a comment used as a formatting directive by [`cabal-fmt`](https://github.com/phadej/cabal-fmt), which is a really convenient autoformatting tool for `.cabal` files.
 This particular directive automatically adds all Haskell modules within a folder to an `exposed-modules` list.